 “But like so many people, life happened, and I went back to eating what I was familiar with, vegetarian, including dairy, eggs and oil.
 Fast forward, and I turned 50, mostly feeling exhausted, without energy or joy for life.
-After having several anxiety attacks, and doctors saying ‘just relax more, you are all fine’, I started searching for answers on the Internet and came across Dr Brooke Goldner’s protocol called ‘hyper-nourishing’.
-She is specialised in reversing autoimmune diseases with green smoothies and reversed her own lupus.
+After having several anxiety attacks, and doctors saying, ‘just relax more, you are all fine’, I started searching for answers on the Internet and came across Dr Brooke Goldner’s protocol called ‘hyper-nourishing’.
+She specialises in reversing autoimmune diseases with green smoothies and reversing her own lupus.

 In classic Katarina-style, “I went all in.
 I did Dr Goldner’s free online course to better understand how plant foods, especially raw cruciferous vegetables and leafy greens, combined with high doses of Omega 3s (flax and chia seeds for anti-inflammatory properties), support cellular repair.
 This was followed by me doing her six-week protocol of green smoothies.
 This experience was my turning point of going fully vegan on February 14, 2020.